Typefaces: The good, the bad and the legal

 - They aren’t always free, at least not for designers working commercially

-Free fonts: are they really free?
+So are free fonts really free?

-It’s important to realize ANYONE can upload fonts to these free sites.
+It’s important to realize anyone can upload fonts to these free sites.
 These sites are sometimes riddled with stolen fonts even though those who upload are responsible for copyright issues.

 In addition, people copy and upload well-known fonts like Disney, Twilight and Diddl.
 If the font is a copy of a well-known typeface from a movie or popular brand (i.e. Harry Potter, Twilight, Coca Cola, etc) — marking it as “free” doesn’t make it okay to use commercially.

 This is a nice and grungy font most of you know.
 On the right you will see it says “Free for personal use.”
 This means it isn’t permitted for commercial use – and yes, designing logos for clients is commercial use.

 Really research the typefaces you use — just because they are free doesn’t mean they are legal to use.